Goshen Historic District (Goshen, Indiana)

-Goshen Historic District is a national historic district located at Goshen, Elkhart County, Indiana.
-The district encompasses 751 contributing buildings and 1 contributing site in the central business district and surrounding residential sections of Goshen.
+Goshen Historic District is a national historic district located at Goshen, Indiana.
+The district encompasses 751 contributing buildings and one contributing site in the central business district and surrounding residential sections of Goshen.
 The town was developed between about 1840 and 1930, and includes notable examples of Italianate and Queen Anne style architecture.
 Located with in the district are the separately listed Elkhart County Courthouse and Goshen Carnegie Public Library.
 Other notable buildings include the Kindy Block (1881), Central Block (1882), Spohn Building (1909), Harper Block (1888), Noble Building (c.
 1885), Jefferson Theater (1907), General Baptist Church (1859), First Methodist Church (1874), and St. James Episcopal Church (1862).

 It was added to the National Register of Historic Places in 1983.

-Significant Structures
+Significant structures

 The Historic District includes areas of commercial, residential, and industrial development.
 The area is primarily a rectangular grid of streets.
 It is bordered on the north, east, and south by major roads.
 A 19th century canal forms the western boundary.
 South of Monroe Street, Main Street changes direction towards the southeast to roughly parallel with the canal.

-ELKHART COUNTY COURTHOUSE
+Elkhart County Courthouse

 Goshen was chosen as the seat of county government owing to its central location.
 A square block near the center of town was reserved for a county courthouse.
 Completed in 1870, this is the second building on the site.
 It replaces an 1830s structure that was too small.
 The present courthouse was designed by the Chicago architectural firm of Barrows and Garnsey, and features a large clock tower.
 In 1905 it was remodeled by Patton and Miller, also of Chicago.
 The changes included adding 20,000 square feet of office space and the removing of an asymmetrically placed tower replaced with a central tower.
 The building was listed on the National Register of Historic Places in April, 1980.

 On the corner of Lincoln and Main is a unique hold over from the depression era.
 There stands aa octagonal, bullet proof, pill box style, gun emplacement.
 Now used for minor administrative duties, the stone structure features bullet proof glass, pistol port holes and a revolving machine gun cupola on top.
 Built to discourage highwaymen such as John Dillinger, it stands on the corner of Goshen's two main highways.

-NOBLE BUILDING, 108 N. Main Street
+Noble Building

-Constructed around 1885 with a sandstone main façade with cast iron and sheet metal detailing.The second floor features four large, double-hung windows with decorated lintels.
+Constructed around 1885 with a sandstone main façade with cast iron and sheet metal detailing.
+The second floor features four large, double-hung windows with decorated lintels.
 The half-story top-floor, has smaller fixed windows with stained glass.
 The building features a sheet metal cornice, which includes ornate brackets on a decorated frieze.
-From the center of the cornice rises a pediment with a sunburst design, below which appears the name "NOBLE.".
+From the center of the cornice rises a pediment with a sunburst design, below which appears the name "Noble".